-Mortgage brokers are earning an average of $142,000 per year prior to costs, according to new data compiled by the Mortgage & Finance Association of Australia (MFAA
+Mortgage brokers are earning an average of $142,000 per year prior to costs, according to new data compiled by the Mortgage & Finance Association of Australia (MFAA).

-’s Industry Intelligence Service Report 3
+The MFAA’s Industry Intelligence Service Report 3

 first released via webinar yesterday (10 April) uses aggregator data collated by Comparator to produce business benchmarking and industry information for brokers, said Stephen Hale, the association’s head of marketing & communications.